-Healthy Aging and Oriental Medicine
+Healthy Aging and East Asian Medicine

-Inherited qi, also called Prenatal Qi, influences how much Qi a person is born with.
-Prenatal Qi is set by family genetic patterns and fetal health during prenatal life.
-These conditions vary from person to person and sets the stage for the quality and quantity of the Vital Qi someone is born with.
-It also influences the potential for good health throughout the course of one’s life.
+Inherited qi, also called Prenatal Qi, influences how much Qi a person is born with.This is set by family genetic patterns and fetal health during prenatal and neonatal life.
+These conditions vary from person to person and sets the stage for the quality and quantity of Vital Qi as part of your health map.
+It also influences the potential for good health throughout the course of your life.

 Preservation of Vital Qi

-Everyone is not the Same Constitution
+Everyone is not the Same

 Lifestyle can support the consolidation of Qi or it can accelerate its decline

-Eastern medicine’s ancient knowledge shares secrets of increasing Vital Qi
+Eastern Medicine’s ancient knowledge shares secrets of increasing Vital Qi

 Herbs and Acupuncture